UK economy basks in manufacturing growth, IMF upgrade

 Factories expanded production far more quickly than expected in February, UK statistics office data showed.
 Separate surveys showed a strong first quarter for companies and a long-awaited pick-up in wages.

-The signs that Britain is finally starting to put the financial crisis behind it are well timed for finance minister George Osborne.
-He visits the IMF this week, a year after Fund officials urged him in vain to tone down his austerity program to get growth going again.
+The signs that Britain is finally starting to put the financial crisis behind it are well timed for Chancellor George Osborne.
+He visits the IMF this week, a year after Fund officials urged him in vain to tone down his austerity programme to get growth going again.

 For the second time in six months, the Fund sharply raised its forecasts for British growth, which it now sees hitting 2.9 percent in 2014 before easing to 2.5 percent next year.
 That was up from previous forecasts of 2.4 and 2.2 percent.

-Deputy finance minister Danny Alexander said the new IMF growth forecasts vindicated the government's approach, and that it needed to press on with more spending cuts.
+Deputy Chancellor Danny Alexander said the new IMF growth forecasts vindicated the government's approach, and that it needed to press on with more spending cuts.

 For all its gathering pace since early 2013, Britain's economy is only expected to get back to its pre-crisis size in the second quarter of this year, significantly lagging other economies such as the United States and Germany.